nidhhoggr/version-bump/README.md

 In automatic mode, **version-bump** will try to identify versions of all supported languages in a root of the project (wherever executed).
 In a manual mode, **version-bump** will read a configuration file to determine which modifications to make.
 It is expected be executed in the root of the project where the configuration file is located.

-Some languages, have a constant value in a specific file that contains a version, which are fairly easy to increment.
-But some languages are leaving that decision to a developer, thus **version-bump** assumes a constant position/value for them as well.

 | Settings      | Expected Patterns                             | Filename                              |
 |:-------------:|:---------------------------------------------:|:-------------------------------------:|